sarangzambare/segmentation/README.md

-# segmentation
+# Segmentation of neural structures in EM images, using tensorflow 2.0

-Repository for segmentation for neurite cell boundaries using tensorflow 2.0 alpha
+Tensorflow 2.0 is here, session is gone.
+This repository uses tensorflow 2.0 to train a fully convolutional segmentation model, consisting of downsampling and upsampling convolutional layers.